districtr/districtr/docs/12team/theteam.md

 As the project has grown, we have relied on project managers __Liz Kopecky__ and __Jamie Atlas__, [@AtlasCommaJ], to deploy districtr in service to a variety of state and local organizations, government and commissions.
-They have both trained hundreds of ordinary citizens on ways they can participate in their redistricting processes.
+They have helped both trained hundreds of ordinary citizens on ways they can participate in their redistricting processes and work with nearly a growing list of state governments and local organizations.

 In addition to those above, the code reflects contributions, in rough chronological order, from...